 In some circumstances, power lines require markings to identify the type of power line as a warning to electricians and others working around the line to prevent injury.
 A visual inspection may not accurately reveal the amount of power running through the lines or the condition of the lines.
 An electrician or other worker may become injured even if they do not touch the power line if the electricity arcs due to the excess power running through the line.

 At the Schwaba Law Firm, we have gained significant recoveries for families who have lost a loved one and those who have been injured due to the negligent operation and maintenance of power lines.
-If you or a loved one have suffered from the negligent maintenance or application of a power line, contact the Schwaba Law Firm to see if we can help you recover.
+If you or a loved one have suffered from the negligent maintenance or application of a power line, contact our work injury lawyers to see if we can help you recover.